apache/pekko/docs/src/main/paradox/typed/cluster.md

 implementing the @apidoc[remote.FailureDetector](FailureDetector) and configuring it:

 ```
-akka.cluster.implementation-class = "com.example.CustomFailureDetector"
+pekko.cluster.implementation-class = "com.example.CustomFailureDetector"
 ```

 In the @ref:[Cluster Configuration](#configuration) you may want to adjust these depending on you environment:

-* When a *phi* value is considered to be a failure `akka.cluster.failure-detector.threshold`
+* When a *phi* value is considered to be a failure `pekko.cluster.failure-detector.threshold`
-* Margin of error for sudden abnormalities `akka.cluster.failure-detector.acceptable-heartbeat-pause`
+* Margin of error for sudden abnormalities `pekko.cluster.failure-detector.acceptable-heartbeat-pause`

 ## How to test